-Dark Cherry Amaretto Sour – A delicious, festive cocktail for the holidays or any time of year!
-With frozen dark cherries and a homemade sour mix, you can make this with common ingredients.
+This Black Cherry Amaretto Sour is a delicious, festive drink for the holidays or any time of year!
+Make this black cherry cocktail with frozen cherries and a homemade sour mix using common ingredients.

 This cocktail recipe comes to you from Papa C. But it has my name written all over it.